y1zhou/knowledge-base/content/series/bayesian-stat/3-bayesian-inference-binomial/index.md

 $$
 </div>

-See that the integral in `$\eqref{eq:posterior2-denom-final}$` takes the same form as the pdf of the beta distribution in `$\eqref{eq:beta-pdf}$`.
+See that the integrand in `$\eqref{eq:posterior2-denom-final}$` takes the same form as the pdf of the beta distribution in `$\eqref{eq:beta-pdf}$`.
 Thus the entire integral part evaluates to 1, and the denominator is just a constant term.
 Going back to the posterior model,

 <div>
 $$